Public Establishment of Television: TV3

 On 5 July 2001, EPTV launched a new Arabic language channel for the Arab world to give an institutional image of Algeria.
 On 28 October 2015, the channel has started broadcasting its programs in HD.

 TV4

 On 18 March 2009, EPTV launched a new Berber language channel called TV4, also referred to as Tamazight TV.
 The channel offers programs in Kabyle, Chaoui, Tumzabt, Chenoui and Tuareg.

 TV5

 On 18 March 2009, EPTV launched a new Religious channel called TV5, also referred to as Coran TV.

 TV6

 On 26 March 2020, EPTV launched a new channel called TV6.
 The channel is aimed primarily at families and absorbed the content that was formerly carried by TV3 before becoming a predominantly news channel.

 TV7

 On 19 May 2020, EPTV launched an educational channel called TV7.
 Before then, educational programming was carried on TV6.

 TV8

 On 12 October 2020, EPTV launched a new channel called TV8.

 TV9

 On 26 May 2022, EPTV launched a new channel called TV9.
 The channel covers proceedings from the Algerian parliament.

+TV10 (planned)

+EPTV plans to create a tenth channel, a sports channel, during 2025, under the control of the Ministry of Sports.
+If approved, most of the sporting events will move from TV6 to the new channel.

+Programming

+Télévision Algérienne programs consist of informing, educating and distracting by broadcasting all reports, programs and programs relating to national, regional, local and international life, as well as current issues and problems.